XP-NETWORK/docs/bridge_transaction_fees.md

 ***_Resilience_*** of the ***set*** is achieved through the *Byzantine fault tolerance* consensus.
 The *set* functions properly relying on the `n * 2 / 3 + 1` benevolent oracles, while `n / 3 - 1` can be down, have narrow Internet bandwidth or be controlled by imaginary malicious adversaries.

 :heartpulse: ***_Heartbeat guardian_*** is a hardenning tool used for monitoring the state of the oracles.
-It querries each an every oracle every 5 seconds.
+It querries each and every oracle every 5 seconds.
 If the oracles respond adequtely - the network is assumed to operate normally.
-If one or several oracles do not respond or respond abnormally - the team gets informed via an e-mail notification.
+If one or several oracles do not respond or respond abnormally - the team gets informed via an e-mail notification to be timely restore the functionality of the faulty network link.

 :dollar: ***_Supported Cryptocurrencies_***